 A member also may request a change in PCP for any reason.
-The PCP change requested by the member will be effective the first (1st) of the month following the receipt of the request unless circumstances require an immediate change.
+A PCP change requested by a member will be effective the first (1st) day of the month following receipt of the request unless circumstances require an immediate change.